IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-Activities.rst

 filter (optional):
     it allows to filter the activity that can be proposed.

-mode: 'include' or 'exclude'.
+mode: 'include' or 'exclude':
-    Defines if the activity in the following list are proposed (include) or not (exclude).
+    defines if the activity in the following list are proposed (include) or not (exclude).

 id:
     id of the activity